Investor AB: History

-Investor AB was established in Stockholm in when new Swedish legislation made it more difficult for banks to own stocks in industrial companies on a long-term basis.
-The shareholdings of the family bank, Stockholms Enskilda Bank (SEB), were transferred to Investor AB, a newly formed industrial holding company spun off from the bank.
+Investor AB was established in Stockholm when new Swedish legislation made it more difficult for banks to own stocks in industrial companies on a long-term basis.
+The shareholdings of the Wallenberg family bank, Stockholms Enskilda Bank, were transferred to Investor AB, a newly formed industrial holding company spun off from the bank, which would serve as the family's investment arm henceforth.
+The fund operates with a CEO who is not a Wallenberg but is overseen by its chairperson who is a member of the family, currently Jacob Wallenberg.
+In 2023, it was announced that Johan Forssell would leave the role of CEO in May 2024 after nine years.
+His replacement was announced as Christian Cederholm who is the current CEO.